USMLE® Step 1 style questions USMLE

 Content Reviewers:Rishi Desai, MD, MPH

 In Phenylketonuria, “Phenylketone" is a product of the amino acid phenylalanine, and “uria” means a substance present in urine.
-So people with phenylketonuria who are untreated, have phenylketones in their urine, and they develop symptoms like intellectual disability, psychiatric disorders, and seizures.
+So people with phenylketonuria have phenylketones in their urine, and they develop symptoms like intellectual disability, psychiatric disorders, and seizures.

 Now, amino acids are the basic building blocks that make up proteins.
 Phenylalanine is one of the essential amino acids, meaning our bodies can't make but must be acquired through food that contains protein.
 Since the body can’t store amino acids, any excess amino acids are converted into glucose or ketones and used for energy.

 Phenylalanine is converted to tyrosine by phenylalanine hydroxylase enzyme, which needs the co-factor tetrahydrobiopterin to work.
 Tyrosine is then used to synthesize various molecules.
 It is turned into dopamine, which is a neurotransmitter that neurons use to communicate, norepinephrine and epinephrine, which are also neurotransmitters and hormones used by the sympathetic nervous system, and the pigment melanin, which gives color to the skin, hair, and eyes.

 Alternatively, when phenylalanine levels in the blood are high, it gets converted by the enzyme phenylalanine transaminase into phenylketones such as phenylpyruvate, phenyllactate, and phenylacetate.

 There are three types of Phenylketonuria.
 Classic, Tetrahydrobiopterin deficient, and maternal.
 Classic Phenylketonuria, which can be mild or severe, and Tetrahydrobiopterin deficient Phenylketonuria are both autosomal recessive genetic disorders which affect the phenylalanine hydroxylase enzyme.